Are You Getting Enough Sleep?

 What Else Could Be Going On?

 Most people probably could do more to craft their lifestyle around better sleep habits.
-However, many lack the ability to control their sleeping environment.
+However, many lack the ability to control their sleep environment.

 - Sleep apnea